annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 ## Step 6 Sample from the outcome

-GLMs predict probabilities, not actual 0/1 responses.
-So the `outcome` variable represents the probability that the participant responds "right" given the predictors.
-To simulate realistic binary responses, we sample from a Bernoulli distribution with these probabilities.
-This ensures that the response reflect the influence of the predictors, rather than being completely random.
+GLMs predict probabilities, not actual 0/1 responses. **So the `outcome` variable represents the probability that the participant responds "right" given the predictors.** To simulate realistic binary responses, we sample from the Bernoulli distribution with these probabilities.
+Here we use the Bernoulli distribution because we are dealing with binary data (e.g., 1 or 0, right or left, yes or no).
+Other data types such as counts or continuous responses require different distributions, e.g. Poisson or Normal.
+This sampling step presents the core idea of the data generating process, as it generates data that follows the logistic mathmatical relation but with realistic randomness.

 In other words, if we just generated 0s and 1s randomly (e.g., `sample(c(0,1), ...)`), there would be no relationship between the predictors and the responses, and the GLM would not recover the parameters we set.

-In short, the simulated response is a sample from a binomial distribution with probability = outcome, i.e., higher probabilities produce more 1's and lower probabilities produce more 0's.
+In short, the simulated response is a sample from a binomial distribution with probability = outcome, i.e., higher probabilities produce more 1's and lower probabilities produce more 0's, which is what the GLM with logit link function assumes.

 ```{r}
 # outcome is a data frame, but the mean function expects a numeric vector.